hcli007/SNN_pipeline/README.md

 ## Usage
 ### install snn_pipeline
-Create a dedicated environment for SNN (Recommended) `conda create -n snn_pipline`
+Create a dedicated environment for SNN (Recommended)

+`conda create -n snn_pipline`

-Install python （Recommend installing versions after Python 3.8） `conda install python`
+Install python （Recommend installing versions after Python 3.8）

+`conda install python`

 Install snn_pipline

 `pip install snn_pipeline`

-Install [MCScanX](https://github.com/wyp1125/MCScanX), [diamond](https://github.com/bbuchfink/diamond), [HMMER](https://github.com/EddyRivasLab/hmmer) and [kofam_scan](https://github.com/takaram/kofam_scan) and ensure that the above software has been added to the environment variables
+Install [MCScanX](https://github.com/wyp1125/MCScanX), [diamond](https://github.com/bbuchfink/diamond), [HMMER](https://github.com/EddyRivasLab/hmmer) and [kofam_scan](https://github.com/takaram/kofam_scan) and ensure that the above software has been added to the environment variables.

-You can create shortcuts for these scripts or call them through absolute paths.
 ### Step 1: Prepare the bed file and pep file of the species
 Firstly, please prepare bed files for all species and fasta format files for proteins.
 Determine a **four character abbreviation** for each species, for example, _Arabidopsis thaliana_ can be set as `ath_`, and _Amborella trichopoda_ can be set as `atr_`.
-The bed file contains the location information of cDNA, and the format requirements are as follows: the first column is the chromosome number, which needs to be preceded by the species abbreviation and the first two characters must be unique to the species (**distinguished by uppercase and lowercase letters**) bed file of _Arabidopsis thaliana_:
+The bed file contains the location information of cDNA, and the format requirements are as follows: the first column is the chromosome number, which needs to be preceded by the species abbreviation and the first two characters must be unique to the species (**distinguished by uppercase and lowercase letters**)

+bed file of _Arabidopsis thaliana_:

 `aThChr1	ath_AT1G01010	3631	5899`

 bed file of _Amborella trichopoda_:

 `Atrscaffold00001	atr_scaffold00001.1atr	3379	6049`

 the second column is the ID number of cDNA, which needs to include the species abbreviation, such as ath_T1G01010.
 The third column represents the starting position of cDNA, and the fourth column represents the ending position of cDNA.
-For the fasta file of proteins, please ensure that the protein ID in the file corresponds to the ID in the bed file, and change the file suffix to. sep.
-Name the bed file and pep file with the same abbreviation, for example, the bed and pep files corresponding to Arabidopsis thaliana are ath.bed and ath.pep, respectively.
+For the fasta file of proteins, please ensure that the protein ID in the file corresponds to the ID in the bed file, and change the file suffix to. pep.
+Ensure that the bed file and pep file with the same abbreviation, for example, the bed and pep files corresponding to Arabidopsis thaliana are **ath.bed** and **ath.pep**, respectively.
 ### Step 2: Create a name list file that includes species abbreviations and taxonomic information
 Fill in the names of the pep file and bed file corresponding to the species in the first column of the name list, the abbreviation of the ID in the second column of the name list, and the classification information of the species in the third, fourth, fifth, and sixth columns. for example: